kennywall/import-test/_posts/2008-08-14-facebook-takes-over-as-number-1-social-network.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Was just reading an article on the latest comScore report showing that Facebook has beaten out MySpace as the number one social networking site.Facebook grew 153% last year and has 132 Million unique visitors.MySpace better clean up its act!</p>
+{% include JB/setup %}Was just reading an article on the latest comScore report showing that Facebook has beaten out MySpace as the number one social networking site.Facebook grew 153% last year and has 132 Million unique visitors.MySpace better clean up its act!
-<center><p><a href="http://apievangelist.com/2008/08/14/facebook-takes-over-as-number-1-social-network/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>